senacor/rxjava-katas/services/README.md

 ### start application
 - wikiloader (running on port 8081):
 <br> `mvn spring-boot:run`
+<br> or `mvn spring-boot:run -Drun.profiles=mock` to run the Service in Mock mode,
+     which loads wiki articles from local files
 - statistics (running on port 8080):
 <br> `mvn spring-boot:run`